tom-howard/ros2/docs/course/part2/odom_subscriber.md

     Position data is provided in meters, so we don't need to do any conversion on this and can use the data directly.

 4. Orientation data is in quaternions, so we need to convert this to a Euler angle representation.
-We're calling a class method called `self.quaternion_to_euler()` to handle this conversion, and you'll define the content of this class method shortly...
+We're calling a class method called `self.quaternion_to_euler()` to handle this conversion, which you should have established in the previous step.

 5. Here we print out the values that we're interested in to the terminal.